Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-2.md

 - Furthermore, if `x is greater than y` then `a borrow of x is also greater than a borrow of y`, etc
 - Finally, if our type implements `Hash`, when `the hash of x is equivilant to the hash of y` then `the hash of a borrow of x must be equivilant to the hash of a borrow of y`

-There are no compiler checks for these caveats, you need to be sure that its true when you implement `Borrow` and, as you can probably guess, `Borrow` really only works for changing the exact binary representation of a value from one type to another, making it less useful for compound types.
+There are no compiler checks for these caveats, you need to be sure that its true when you implement `Borrow` and, as you can probably guess, `Borrow` really only works when the exact binary representation of a value is the same between the types, making it less useful for compound types.

 Knowing about this behaviour is important, but I actually don't think I've ever implement Borrow outside of working on iris.